 All the formats are in Word and can be made bespoke for your practice and entered into your appraisal folder to demonstrate how you fulfil your obligations professionally.
 The training programme and the infection control resource are a draft plan to help you educate all your staff.
 Please add or configure for your own needs.

 Remember furloughed staff can participate in training of this type without losing your furlough payments.

 Perhaps the most important thing you can do in preparation is to gain the confidence of your patients by demonstrating that you have created a safe space for them.
 Communicate this by email well in advance and on your website, reinforce the message when they call for an appointment and underpin that sense of protection through positive actions by you and your staff in surgery.
 Strategies such as longer appointment spacing and one patient in the surgery at a time will enable social distancing and allow you to safely practice earlier.
 This can be made efficient by interspersing remote consultations which can be used as a tool early in the cycle to drive business.
 I have included policies to help you plan your strategy.

 Be safe and keep well, but most of all be proud that we are all part of a profession that measured up to public expectations when they were most needed.

 Chairman, Healthxchange Group

-* These resources are provided for information purposes only and does not constitute medical or any other advice.
+* This letter is provided for information purposes only and does not constitute medical or any other advice.
+Originally published in 2020.
 You should satisfy yourself to confirm whether the information provided is applicable to your particular situation.
-Healthxchange Group does not accept any responsibility for any actions taken or not taken as a result of the information provided.
+Healthxchange Group does not accept any responsibility for any actions taken or not taken as a result of the information above.